-And no wonder — It's full of flavour, but it doesn't overpower.
-There's a little sweetness from the maple syrup, a little saltiness from the coconut aminos (or soy sauce) and a little bite from the ginger and garlic.
-Just enough to keep it interesting and make you want another bite, but not too strongly flavoured for kids!
+- And no wonder -- It's full of flavor, but it doesn't overpower.
+There's a little sweetness from the maple syrup, a little saltiness from the tamari (or soy sauce), and a little kick from ginger and garlic.
+There's just enough flavor to keep it interesting and make you want another bite, but it's not too strongly flavored for kids!

 The secret to sheet pan dinners is to make sure everything is cut in a size to be perfectly cooked at the same time.

-I used the same marinade I use in this Maple Garlic Glazed Chicken recipe, because it's one of our favourite ways to cook chicken thighs.
+I used the same marinade I use in this Maple Garlic Glazed Chicken recipe because it's one of my favorite ways to cook chicken thighs.
 This time, however, I used skinless, boneless chicken breasts.

 - Whisk the marinade ingredients together.

-- Cube the chicken and add to marinade.
+- Cube the chicken and add to the marinade.

-- Chop the vegetables and toss with olive oil, salt and pepper.
+- Chop the vegetables and toss with extra-virgin olive oil, salt and pepper.

-- Arrange on a parchment paper lined baking sheet.
+- Arrange the vegetables on a parchment paper-lined baking sheet.

-- Transfer chicken cubes on top of the vegetables.
+- Transfer the chicken cubes to the sheet pan, arranging them on top of the vegetables.

-- Roast at 375°F. for 25 to 30 minutes or until butternut squash is fork tender and chicken is no longer pink inside.
-Add a handful of pumpkin seeds for the last five minutes of roasting.
-And if you like, pop the sheet pan under the broiler for a few minutes to brown the chicken and crisp the edges of the vegetables.
+- Roast at 375°F. for 25 to 30 minutes or until the butternut squash is fork tender and the chicken is no longer pink inside.
+It should register 165°F. on an instant-read meat thermometer.
+Add a handful of pumpkin seeds for the last five minutes of roasting, if desired.
+If you like, pop the sheet pan under the broiler for a few minutes to brown the chicken and crisp the edges of the vegetables.

 How easy is that?

-- 2 tbsp coconut aminos (or soy sauce)
+- 2 tablespoons coconut aminos (or soy sauce)

 - 12 Brussels sprouts, trimmed and halved